emircangun/emircangun/README.md

 ### Hi, I'm Emir ☀️

 > There are lots of strawberries and nectarines inside 🍓🍑
-> and you can give me more if you want...
+> and you can give me more fruit if you want...
 >
 > <a href="#"><img alt="give me a fruit" src="/assets/giveMeAFruit.png" height=40></a>